180D-FW-2024/Team5/maze-program/README.md

     - New Maze: Restart game with new maze layout.
     - Enable/Disable Voice Commands: Toggles voice control functionality.
     - Arrows: Allows the player to control Maze Navigator using GUI.

+No known bugs.

+For future improvements, we would want to add a reset position button.
+This would automatically move the Maze Navigator back to starting square and would eliminate the need to manually put it back.